WDOTS/gh-pages-example/README.md

 of a "development build" and a "production build", with the development build optimised for debugging, and the production build optimised for performance.

 The second problem with this approach is that there is no safety net.
-When you push `gh_pages`, your code has to work or it will break in production.
+When you push `gh-pages`, your code has to work or it will break in production.
 This is a bit scary, especially as your site becomes more complex, the number of collaborators grows and the chances of something going wrong increases.

-It is therefore safer and more efficient to have an automated build and deployment process that, after you merge changes into `master`, can generate the code in the `build` folder automatically, perform any tests or quality checks and, if everything passes, deploy your code to `gh_pages`.
+It is therefore safer and more efficient to have an automated build and deployment process that, after you merge changes into `master`, can generate the code in the `build` folder automatically, perform any tests or quality checks and, if everything passes, deploy your code to `gh-pages`.
 All these steps taken together are called the build and deployment pipeline.

 ### Deployment automation